Klingberg's OT goal pushes Stars over Preds to advance

 Ben Bishop, Vezina Trophy finalist, had a playoff career-high 47 saves for the Stars.

-Pekka Rinne, who won the Vezina Trophy last year as the NHL's top goalie, also set a career best by stopping 49 shots in his 89th career playoff game.
+Pekka Rinne, who won the Vezina Trophy last year as the NHL's top goalie, also set a playoff career best by stopping 49 shots.
 That included an impressive pad save on Jamie Benn's shot just more than five minutes into the overtime period, when the Stars had a 14-8 advantage on shots.

 Blake Comeau scored his first playoff goal for the Stars, tying the game at 1-1 in the second period.
 But he also had a tripping penalty with 1:53 left in regulation that put Nashville on the power play.

-The Predators stuck to the series script and didn't score a goal.
-They didn't even get a shot on goal before the third period ended, or when finishing the final seconds with a man advantage to start overtime.
+But the Predators didn't even get a shot on goal before the third period ended, or when finishing the final seconds with a man advantage to start overtime.